Loading ...

 Tips for keeping safe in Australia

 Driving in Australia is a fantastic way to see this beautiful country.
 You can go where you want, when you want, at your own pace and with peace of mind.
 If you have not driven in Australia before it is important that you are familiar with the rules and regulations of our roads, as well as the distances between top tourist locations.
 The driving distance calculator table will assist to decide where to go, and how long it will take you.
+Before you get started on your driving holiday please make sure you make yourself aware of these tips to ensure you are fully prepared for your journey.

 Top tips for driving in Australia